blox-eng/blox.bg/content/pages/index.md

             flexDirection: row
         type: FeaturedItem
       - type: FeaturedItem
-        title: 500k+
+        title: 100+
         subtitle: Hours saved
-        text: |
+        text: >
-          Stop figuring out everything from scratch.
-We'll do that for you.
+          Stop trying to figure out the details on your own.
+We've got you covered with our big knowledge Base.
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark